garlsecurity/login.farm/README.md

 # PAM/NSS Module

+Unix identities can be looked up in login.farm through the NSS module, so that you can have a consistant UID, GID, shell and home directory across all your instances.
+The PAM module can be setup so that the login.farm will handle the authentication in your Linux system, leveraging the built-in 2FA of login.farm.

 Debian "jessie" and Ubuntu from 15.04 have the module available, you can install libnss-securepass.
 **Note**: Latest Ubuntu LTS 14.04 has a request for backport on: https://bugs.launchpad.net/trusty-backports/+bug/1403181